Festival Albertine 2016

 Showcasing Albertine’s mission to nurture French-American exchange around books and ideas, the Festival will bring together a wide range of American and French writers, artists, thinkers, and scholars including Kehinde Wiley, Jacqueline Woodson, Iris Deroeux, Benjamin Millepied, Claudia Rankine, Darryl Pinckney, Benjamin Stora, Jelani Cobb, Kelly Sue Deconnick, Thelma Golden, Jennifer Homans, Nacira Guénif-Souilamas, Pap Ndiaye, David Simon, Catherine Meurisse, D' de Kabal, Rabah Ameur-Zaïmeche, Claire Diao, Nina Shaw, Kamilah Forbes, Laurent Dubois, Scholastique Mukasonga, Maboula Soumahoro, Chris Jackson, Denis Darzacq, Thomas Lax, Charles Robinson, Zahia Rahmani, Virginia Johnson, and Adam Shatz.

 Events will take place at Albertine Books, located in the Cultural Services of the French Embassy in New York (972 Fifth Avenue).
-Festival Albertine is free, open to the public, and will be streamed live at livestream.com/frenchembassy.
+Festival Albertine is free, open to the public.
+Seating is limited and works on a first-come, first-serve basis and will be streamed live at livestream.com/frenchembassy.

 Wednesday, November 2 | 7:30PM